jeremystoll/laptop/OMAHA_CODE_SCHOOL.md

-# Main Installation Script
+# Start Here

 Open **Terminal**.

 (Press **Command + Spacebar** to activate **Spotlight**.
 Start typing "Terminal" into it, and you'll see some magic.)

-Into **Terminal**, copy/paste these lines:
+Into **Terminal**, copy/paste these lines...

 ```bash
 curl --remote-name https://raw.githubusercontent.com/omahacodeschool/laptop/master/mac
 sh mac 2>&1 | tee ~/laptop.log
 ```

+...and then hit the `return` key on your keybord.

 You'll be asked to enter your password.
 This is the password for your Mac.
 While you type it in, nothing will be shown.
 It's weird, but rest assured that your characters are being typed.

 Next, you will probably be asked to install some software.
 Go ahead and install it.
-It'll take 5-10 minutes.

-While that installation is going on, you can do the first few steps from the "Other Setup" section below.
+It should be fairly quick (just a few minutes).

-Keep checking back on that installation though.
-When it finishes, return to **Terminal** to continue the main installation script.
-You might need to re-enter your password.
+When it finishes, you might need to re-enter your password to continue the main installation script.

-Once you resume the main installation script, it'll probably take 5-15 minutes to complete.
+Once you resume the script, it'll probably take 5-20 minutes to complete.
+You can do things from the **Other Setup** section below while it's working.
+But check back every couple minutes to see if the terms "error" or "fatal error" have appeared.
+That means there's a problem, and you should let someone know.

+The term "warning" is fine–you can ignore any warnings.

+Also check back occasionally to see if it's asking for your password again (It's okay if it does).

+You'll know the script is complete if you saw no _errors_ and it's back to the "prompt" (which is where one types new commands).

 ## Other Setup